-Whether you are using Facebook Ads or Google Adwords to get paid traffic to your site, there is a big probability that to some degree, the data reported in those platforms does not match with what is being reported in Google Analytics.
+Whether you are using Facebook Ads or Google Ads (Adwords) to get paid traffic to your site, there is a big probability that to some degree, the data reported in those platforms do not match with what is being reported in Google Analytics.

-And if your website gets many sales or you are getting lots of traffic from these platforms, the situation only gets worse.
-The bigger your sales and paid traffic from these sources are – the higher the discrepancies in data reported.
+And if you have an online store that gets many sales or your website gets lots of traffic from these platforms, the situation only gets worse.
+The bigger your sales and paid traffic from these sources are – the higher the discrepancies in reported data.

 To bring some light into this subject, and some possible fixes, we decided to create this post where we will analyze each individual case in which the data discrepancies might occur, and if possible, how to fix them.